 - Stand together and keep standing – Don’t just stand with healthcare workers one day and feel like you’ve done your job.
 Stopping the financial slaughter of public services and private industries will take time and persistence.
 We have to be more stubborn, and that will be tough since we’ve already let them get away with this same behaviour already once.

 - Hold them accountable – Don’t take what the NDP or the UCP government say as truth.
 Investigate.
 Demand context.
 Find out what cuts and investments the government made and what those numbers look like on the ground.
 Find out where the money came from.

-- The media needs to be knowledgeable about the topics they cover and stop accepting whatever bullshit politicians feel like telling them.
+- The media needs to know the topics they cover and stop accepting whatever bullshit politicians feel like telling them.
 Divide and conquer if you have to.
 Demanding accountability and facts will improve trust and reliability all the way around.

 - Use context to point out hypocrisy.
-By only ever mentioning cuts, it leaves the door open for the UCP to pat itself on the back for its clever use of sleight of hand with taxpayer dollars.
+It leaves the door open for the UCP to pat itself on the back for its clever use of sleight of hand with taxpayer dollars by only ever mentioning cuts.
 Acknowledge investments, provide the numbers associated with cuts, and explain why UCP policies are screwing everyone.
 At the very least, the public will have a chance to understand what’s happening.
 The NDP might look a lot less shifty and maybe a little more fiscally responsible than UCP members currently believe, too.

 Ending the UCP destruction seems like a big task, but we do have some advantages that I don’t think we had in the 1990s.
 Because of COVID and the oil and gas sector’s near-death experience, society is more rigid – With so many families on the brink of disaster, there’s less wiggle room.
 While this is never good, Albertans might be less forgiving and forgetful this time around.